Take Control of Your Nursing Career

 Curriculum: A Practical Approach to the Field

 Concentrate on the nuances of the family nurse practitioner role through a balanced and research-backed curriculum.
-Designed by practitioners with extensive experience in the field, Utica College’s nursing program engages you with topics like health promotion and primary care, pharmacology, and assessment and diagnostic reasoning.
+Designed by practitioners with extensive experience in the field, Utica University’s nursing program engages you with topics like health promotion and primary care, pharmacology, and assessment and diagnostic reasoning.

 As a result, you will be fully prepared to engage with the practicum, residency, and fieldwork requirements of the CCNE-accredited online post-Master’s FNP Certificate.Explore Courses